maksimKorzh/Chenglite/README.md

 engine which I'm writing right now https://github.com/maksimKorzh/Minilite/

-Chenglite is not aimed to be a competetive engine, so please observe it as a beginner's attempt to write a chess program, so please don't ask me why it doesn't support tons of features.
+Chenglite is not aimed to be a competetive engine, so please observe it as a beginner's attempt to write a chess program and please don't ask me why it doesn't support tons of features.
 It aimed to beat the only one program - tiny chess by Oscar Toledo and it did it, nothing more for now.
 The UCI protocol is very raw, so it might crash somewhere.
 Please keep it